Daniel-16/Daniel-16/README.md

 You can find me on <a href="https://www.linkedin.com/in/daniel-toba-35a0a01b4/">LinkedIn</a> and also email me at <a href = "mailto: danieloloruntoba681@gmail.com">danieloloruntoba681@gmail.com</a>.

 <h2>What am I currently working on🔭</h2>
-I am currently working on a Journal web app that would give a user an opportunity of documenting their daily activities.
-This web app I'm currenlty working on is a full stack project that makes use of a database for user profile and Journals, authentication, cryptography for passwords and journals, JWT for web tokens and ReactJS for the front end.
+I am currently open to working with any open source projects.
+Currently working on an open source project owned by one of my friends.

 <h2>What am I learning?</h2>
-I am currently learning NextJS and I plan on learning Artificial Intelligence and Cloud Computing.
+I am currently learning NextJS and I plan on learning Typescript, WebSockets very soon.
+I also plan on learning Artificial Intelligence and Cloud Computing in the nearest future.

 <h2>Interests💡</h2>
 I have great interests in the following technologies;